 President Kennedy believed “teachers would profit from a full year of full-time study in their subject-matter fields.
-Very few can afford to do so.”
-The funding he proposed was to “begin to make such opportunities available to the elementary and secondary school teachers of this country and thereby accord to this profession the support, prestige and recognition it deserves.”
+Very few can afford to do so”.
+Funding would provide expanded learning opportunities to teachers across this country.
+Additionally, it would “accord to this profession the support, prestige and recognition it deserves.”

 President Obama once suggested,